Murdaugh family: Ongoing investigations and legal actions

-Death of Stephen Smith
+Murder of Stephen Smith

-On July 8, 2015, Stephen Smith, a 19-year-old nursing student at Orangeburg–Calhoun Technical College, was found dead from blunt force trauma on a rural road in Hampton County and the case ruled a hit and run with no suspects arrested.
-Smith was openly gay and a high school classmate of Alex Murdaugh's oldest son, Buster.
-Witnesses interviewed as part of the original investigation repeatedly implicated Buster as having been involved in a relationship with Stephen, but the case went cold.
-According to The Greenville News, "rumors hinting at a cover-up and the possible involvement of one or more members of the Murdaugh family ... began circulating around the Hampton County area" soon after Smith's death and according to the Beaufort County Island Packet, the case "reeked of insider interference".
+On July 8, 2015, Stephen Smith, a 19-year-old nursing student at Orangeburg–Calhoun Technical College, was found dead from blunt force trauma on a rural road in Hampton County approximately 15 miles from the Murdaugh family's Moselle estate.
+The case was initially ruled a hit and run, with no suspects arrested.
+Smith was openly gay and a high school classmate of Alex's older son, Buster.
+Witnesses interviewed as part of the original investigation repeatedly implicated Buster as having been involved in a relationship with Smith, but the case went cold.
+According to The Greenville News, "rumors hinting at a cover-up and the possible involvement of one or more members of the Murdaugh family ... began circulating around the Hampton County area" soon after Smith's death.
+According to the Beaufort County Island Packet, the case "reeked of insider interference".